 $200 Airline Fee Credit

-Both cards offer a $200 airline fee credit each calendar year, which can be used for incidental fees such as checked bags and inflight purchases.
+Both cards offer a $200 airline fee credit each calendar year that can be used for incidental fees such as checked bags and inflight purchases.

-Keep in mind that per Amex’s terms and conditions, “airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty free purchases, and award tickets are not deemed to be incidental fees.”
+Keep in mind that per Amex’s terms and conditions, “airline tickets, mileage points purchases or mileage points transfer fees, gift cards, upgrades, duty-free purchases, or award tickets” are not deemed to be incidental fees.

 This fee credit requires enrollment and you must select your airline before usage.
 Furthermore, you can only change your airline choice once per year in January.